MecatronicaUncu/Red-Social-Asociacion/README.md

 Docker dev images have `sudo` access enabled.
 Hence, you are able to install your favorite software for development.

-If you want to interact with Github (`push/fetch/pull`) you will need to change the repository remote address (to use SSH instead of HTTP), and you will need to set up your SSH keys.
+If you want to interact with Github (`push/fetch/pull`), change the repository remote address (to use SSH instead of HTTP), and set up your SSH keys.

 #### Copy SSH keys from Host to Container

-You may copy your SSH keys from the Docker Host to a running container with the following command
+Copy your SSH keys from the Docker Host to a running container with the following command
 ```
 docker cp /path/to/.ssh CONTAINER_ID:/red-social-asoc/.ssh